How to Get Out of a Merchant Cash Advance

 However, since these loans take a long time to process, you can still end up accruing some extra interest.
 Fortunately, many online lenders offer loans in a short timeframe.

-A Secured or Asset Loan
+Consider a Secured or Asset-Based Loan

 If you have a large business with many assets, you can apply for this type of loan.
 During an asset-based loan, a bank or lender will determine the money they’re lending you by the assets your business has.
 If you fail to pay, then they will be entitled to take over those assets.